Hernia

 Hernias can be more than a pain in the side.

 If you experience a heavy feeling in your abdomen when you bend, pain when you lift heavy objects or a lump that enlarged when you strain and disappears when you lie down, it could be a hernia.
-Having it treated will not only ease your discomfort but will also prevent the hernia from damaging internal organs.
-At Alta Vista Regional Hospital, we provide surgical repair for several types of hernias, so don’t wait.
+Having it treated can not only ease your discomfort but may also prevent the hernia from damaging internal organs.

 Hernias are caused by a combination of muscle weakness and strain.
 Hernia surgery is one of the most common procedures in the U.S., with more than one million hernia repairs performed each year in the U.S. Depending on its cause, a hernia can develop quickly or over a long period of time.
 Hernias are mostly found in the abdomen, but may also be in the upper thigh, belly button and groin areas.